lisajamhoury/body_classifier_posenet/README.md

 ### Issues

 1. I recorded data in my tiny apartment with bad light and it's not very good.
 Will record better data at ITP with more space.
 Maybe today!
 2. I'm getting an `identifier has already been used` error at the top of my sketch.js file.
-It's not affecting anything, but would like to figure out where it's coming from.
+It's not affecting anything, but I would like to figure out where it's coming from.
 [Filed issue here](https://github.com/lisajamhoury/body_classifier_posenet/issues/1).

 ### What I Want To Do Next

-1. Add the recording functionality to repo
-2. Train from live data.
+1. Train from live data.
 I believe I just need to call model.fit each time a user adds data to live train it.
 Is this correct?
+2. Add the recording functionality to repo
 3. Record new data.